walmartlabs/concord-website/docs/plugins-v2/concord.md

 The `instances` parameter allows spawning of more than one copy of a process.

-The IDs of the started processes are stored as `ids` array in the result.
+The IDs of the started processes are stored in the `ids` array in the result.

 ```yaml
 - log: "Forked child processes: ${jobOut.ids}"